 A special activity booth featuring face painting, crafts, storytelling, cadding with wool, coloring and lots of other fun.
 Children will learn about sheep shearing, where their wool clothing comes from, see sheep wagons and more.
 Directed by Kathi Kimball, 4H leader and staff expert from the University of Idaho/Blaine County Extension office.
 In addition, new workshops will be scheduled ALL DAY!

-Organized and provided by Laura Sluder and Blue Sage Farm. $5.00 rides to the dog trials and back in Quigley Canyon.
+Organized and provided by Laura Sluder and Blue Sage Farm. $5.00 rides for adults $3.00 for children to the dog trials and back in Quigley Canyon.
 Meet at Roberta McKercher Park.

 History of Sheepherding in the Wood River Valley

-Lane Mercantile (Starbucks), Main Street and Sun Valley Road, Ketchum 10am - noon.
-Local historian Ivan Swaner will be on hand to tell stories of the Wood River Valley and the Lane Merc, a gathering place for sheepmen over the years.
+Local historian Ivan Swaner and 3rd generation sheep rancher, John Peavey, will be on hand to tell stories of the Wood River Valley and the Lane Merc, a gathering place for sheepmen over the years.
 No charge.